 You can grab your copy of the Blackwood Cardigan here.

 Do you need a full bust adjustment?
 The first thing we need to do is measure our high bust and our full bust.
 To measure the high bust, place the tape around your back, under your armpits, and across your chest ABOVE your breasts.
-To get your full bust, measure your bust at the nipples as you would normally do.
+To get your full bust, measure your bust across the fullest part of your chest.

-If the difference between the two measurements is more than 2”, you may want to try a full bust adjustment (FBA).
-If the difference is more than 4”, you may want to skip this method and try the full on method we will be diving into tomorrow.
+If the difference between the two measurements is 1-2”, you may want to try this full bust adjustment (FBA).
+If the difference is more than 2”, you may want to skip this quick method and try a full-on FBA.
 That said, given that we are working with knits and this pattern is designed to be open at the front, this method may work for larger busts too.
 It really does involve some experimenting for the individual.

 Let’s get started on our quick ‘cheater’ FBA!